agviray/blackjack/README.md

 Planned features to add:

-- [ ] Update Ace value of 1 or 11, depending on current hand
+- [x] Update Ace value of 1 or 11, depending on current hand
 - [ ] Add "split" option
 - [ ] Add "double down" option
 - [ ] Allow user to "Buy In" with desired amount
-- [ ] Integrate drag and drop chip of set amounts for betting
+- [ ] Replace input betting with clickable chips or drag-and-drop chips
 - [ ] Implement a triple card deck for dealer to draw from
 - [ ] Implement feature to allow up to 4 players
 - [ ] Integrate different music to choose from